 The Iraq and Afghanistan Service Grant is available to undergraduate students who are not eligible for the Federal Pell Grant based on FAFSA EFC, but had a parent or guardian die as a result of military service performed in Iraq or Afghanistan after 9/11.
 The grant award is equal to the amount of a maximum Federal Pell Grant for the award year but cannot exceed your cost of attendance for that award year.

-All incoming undergraduate students (except for international students and students in the RN-to-BS in Nursing and Bachelor of Business Administration programs) will be considered for Westminster‘s Griffin Grant.
+All incoming undergraduate students (except for students in the RN-to-BS in Nursing and Bachelor of Business Administration programs) will be considered for Westminster‘s Griffin Grant.
 Domestic students (U.S. citizens) must complete their Free Application for Federal Student Aid (FAFSA) and Westminster’s application for admission to be considered.
 International students must complete the College Scholarship Service (CSS) Profile from the College Board and Westminster’s application for admission to be considered.
 If you're unable to complete the CSS Profile, contact the Financial Aid Office for assistance.
 If you qualify, the income-based Griffin Grant will be included in the comprehensive and personalized financial aid package you receive.
 Grant amounts offered will vary based on your prior academic history and calculated financial need.
 If you're unable to complete the FAFSA, contact the Financial Aid Office for assistance.